Diversity Makes a Difference

 Explore Male/Female Diversity at Avila

-If available, the chart below will include the male to female distribution among Avila's faculty, as well as students.
+If available, the chart below will include the male to female distribution among Avila's undergraduate students.

 Geographic Diversity is Typical

 Would you prefer a college that attracts students from all across the United States, or would you prefer a local college that primarily pulls students from your home state?

 To come up with the geographic diversity for each school, we factored in where every student resided before they attended college.

 About 66.7% of the students attending Avila University come from within Missouri.
 This puts Avila's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #884.